Nirosha-Rayee/EventManagementSystem/README.md

 To get the Weather data, I have created Weather Application Microservice.
 And the flow chat will be like this as below diagram

-End Points to get Weather Data:   By using Request parameter as City Name.
+**End Points to get Weather Data:**   (By using Request parameter as City Name)  GET/ localhost:9000/api/weather/Hartville

-GET/ localhost:9000/api/weather/Hartville

-Spring Eureka:  http://localhost:8761 (for more instances creation)
+**Spring Eureka:**  http://localhost:8761 (for more instances creation)

 •	Here, I have written few Unit Test cases in Weather Application to handle errors.

-•	Created Service Discovery and API G/W for to make parallel calls to the external Weather API to minimize response time.
+•	Created Service Discovery  for to make parallel calls to the external Weather API to minimize response time.

 **5.0	SUGGESTIONS FOR OPTIMIZING API USAGE:**